 Drunk driving comes with steep penalties and fines.
 If you’re a first-time offender for driving while alcohol impaired, it can cost up to $10,000.
-If you get into an accident while over the .08 blood alcohol limit, you could face additional charges that carry serious penalties upon conviction.
+If you get into an accident while over the .08 blood alcohol limit, you could face more charges that carry serious penalties upon conviction.
 For example, if another person suffers a personal injury (even a passenger in your own vehicle), you could be charged with Vehicular Assault — a Felony Crime.
 Aggravating factors such as high blood alcohol content or prior DWI convictions could result in a First-Degree Vehicular Assault charge, a Class D Felony.

 Prosecutors do not play games in such cases.
 Without strong and effective legal representation, you could face very serious consequences, including the real possibility of jail time.